prakashlab/octopi-driver-board/ODSv1.0.0-PP-T41/README.md

 This plane has the following mechanical stacking usage requirements:

 - This plane must be placed at the bottom of the driver stack.
 - The top face of the board requires a between-board separation of 15 mm from the plane above it.
+This can be achieved with a [Keystone 24339](https://www.digikey.com/en/products/detail/keystone-electronics/24339/1532140) standoff on each of mounting holes H1-H4.
 - The bottom face of the board requires a separation of 75 mm from the surface on which this plane is placed, to allow sufficient clearance for the Jetson Nano Developer Kit and a cooling fan which may be placed on its heatsink.
+This can be achieved with three [Keystone 24342](https://www.digikey.com/en/products/detail/keystone-electronics/24342/1532143) standoffs, screwed together, under each of mounting holes H1-H4.

 This plane has the following BOM variants: